-These assets are subject to increased risk, such as default, interest rate, creditworthiness and liquidity risk, due to their equity characteristics and sometimes long to perpetual maturity.
-Subordination means that in the event of insolvency, the issuer would repay the senior debt first, reducing the likelihood of repayment for the holder of the subordinated debt in those circumstances.
+As subordinated bonds, hybrid bonds are subject to increased risk, such as default, interest rate, creditworthiness and liquidity risk, due to their equity characteristics and sometimes long to perpetual maturity.
+Subordination also means that in the event of insolvency, the issuer would repay the senior debt first, reducing the likelihood of repayment for the holder of the subordinated debt in those circumstances.
 They therefore generally have a higher credit risk than pure senior bonds.
 This includes a higher risk of coupon deferral and uncertainty regarding the maturity date.

-1.6.10 Risks associated with REITS
+1.6.9 Risks associated with REITS